Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.23 - May 24th, 2019
+    * Added support for Dash nodes.
+The endpoint is `https://api.blockchair.com/dash/nodes`.
+The `stats` endpoint (`https://api.blockchair.com/dash/stats`) now also shows the node count.
+    * It's now possible to query Dash xpubs (see `xpub support` in the docs)
+    * Dash is now out of beta on our platform
 * v.2.0.22 - May 23rd, 2019
     * The state changes feature introduced in v.2.0.20 is now available for Ethereum.
 The endpoint is `https://api.blockchair.com/ethereum/state/changes/block/{:block_id}`.
 Please note that it shows only the balance changes caused by a block.
 Values are returned as strings because some wei values don't fit into int64.
     * Some optimizations to the Ethereum mempool processing - we now show a lot more unconfirmed transactions